LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Controls a PWM output on a single GPIO of a Raspberry Pi.

   ..
-Important:: Only works on a Raspberry Pi !
-Tested on Raspberry Pi 3 and 4,
+Important:: This object requires a Raspberry Pi.
+It was tested on Raspberry Pi 3 and 4,
      with the *Buster* and *Bullseye* Raspberry Pi Os for the latter.

 - :ref:`GPIO Switch <crappy_docs/inouts:gpio switch>`

   Drives a single GPIO on a Raspberry Pi, or any other board supporting Blinka.

   ..
-Important:: Only works on a Raspberry Pi !
-Tested on Raspberry Pi 3 and 4,
+Important:: This object requires a Raspberry Pi.
+It was tested on Raspberry Pi 3 and 4,
      with the *Buster* and *Bullseye* Raspberry Pi Os for the latter.

 Collection InOut drivers